ruby2js/ruby2js/docs/src/_docs/filters/esm.md

 ---
-order: 5
+order: 6
 title: ESM
 top_section: Filters
 category: esm
 ---

-The <a href="https://github.com/rubys/ruby2js/blob/master/lib/ruby2js/filter/esm.rb">esm</a> filter provides conversion of import and export statements for use with modern ES builders like Webpack.
+The **ESM** filter provides conversion of import and export statements for use with modern ES builders like Webpack.

 ## Examples